dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 2 + {- Block comments can also go anywhere -} 2
 ```

+Comments have no effect on how the code is interpreted.
+They are purely for
+the benefit of humans.

 ## `Bool` values

 The `Bool` type is one of the simplest types that the language provides